 It was the blue-black hour, twilight, on a Saturday evening at the end of October.
-My husband, 10 year-old daughter, and I were attending an All Souls event at Mountain View Cemetery.
+My husband, 10 year-old daughter, and I were attending an All Souls event at our local cemetery.
 We stood in the shadows on the periphery of the infant memorial shrine in and around a majestic ornamental plum tree at the cemetery.
 Flickering candlelight danced off the backs of the people in front of us.

 There were elders, teenagers, couples and little kids.
 A woman about my age, silent tears running down her face, placed a memorial candle inside one of the many wee cradles swaying from branches.
 A little boy, red toque askew and brown curls tumbling out, was lifted up high to hang the long loop of rough yarn attached to a craft paper gift card with a handwritten message.
 Tentatively at first, and then with more ease, we made our way closer to the big tree to read messages, watch the empty cradles rock and remember the babies, brother Cian and sister Lilja, who never breathed outside my womb.